1. Editor’s Note

 3. Naver Map of art spaces across Seoul, including museums, galleries, and independent spaces.
 Courtesy of the author.
 Click on the image or link to view the map: https://naver.me/xdpp5Inw.
 Courtesy of Insun Woo.

 As illuminated by independent curator Sung Woo Kim and Sungah Serena Choo, curator at Leeum Museum of Art, in an interview with Frieze, the origin of independent art spaces in Korea dates back to the late 1990s, when the economic slump caused by the 1997-8 Asian financial crisis also put a severe strain on the country’s art market.
-Declaring themselves as “alternatives” to the mainstream art institutions that favored established artists, several independent spaces opened up to support young artists pursuing experimental practices.
-A few standing strong today include Alternative Space LOOP, Insa Art Space, and Project Sarubia, whose operational structures (and scales) have come to approach the institutional.

 Second- and third-generations of independent spaces, which arose throughout the early and mid-2010s, continued to support young artists but with a slightly different operating system.
 Very few spaces operate as non-profits, and most function as “mixed bag[s],” as phrased by Choo, with some selling works and others running programs for hire.
-Such a choice is inevitable in the face of spiraling rents across Seoul that are wiping out small businesses and independent (nonprofit) spaces alike.
+This choice is inevitable in the face of spiraling rents across Seoul that are wiping out small businesses and independent (nonprofit) spaces alike.
 Forced to prioritize financial needs over clear curatorial directions, many independent spaces show artists who can bear rental expenses.

-Independent Spaces in Seoul
+Spotlight: Independent Spaces in Seoul

 “I want Seoul Reading Room to be a place where my non-art friends can come and talk about what we are doing.”

-– Jaeyong Park, Curator, Writer and Translator
+– Jaeyong Park, Curator, Writer, and Translator

 8. “Book and Coffee” organized by Youngeun Cha and Jaeyong Park in May 2023.
 Image courtesy of Seoul Reading Room.

-The beauty of Seoul Reading Room lies in its openness to people from all ages and backgrounds, as it organizes communal gatherings that bring together individuals from and outside the art world at its Cheongun-dong space.
-“I want Seoul Reading Room to be a place where my non-art friends can come and talk about what we are doing,” said Jaeyong Park.
+The beauty of Seoul Reading Room lies in its openness to people of all ages and backgrounds, as it organizes an eclectic set of programs such as Art Cornucopia, Books and Coffee, Photo Album Unboxing, SCHOOL Translation Draft Reading Group, and Visual Art Writing Seminar.
+“I want Seoul Reading Room to be a place where my non-art friends can come and talk about what we are doing,” says Jaeyong Park.

-Digital Influence: Contemporary Art Influencers
+Digital Influence: Contemporary Art Social Media Influencers

 There are contemporary art social media influencers such as Crakti (@crakti), CUSA (@magazine.curator), and Oottoogi (@oottoogi) who have gained clout in recent years – a phenomenon that is perhaps unique to Korea’s art scene.